 Missouri is known as The Cave State for good reason.
-About 6,000 caves have been discovered throughout the state thanks to the karst topography that covers a large part of the state.
+About 6,000 caves have been discovered in Missouri thanks to the karst topography that covers a large part of the state.
 In the area surrounding Springfield, caves are plentiful with many open to the public for tours.

 Formations in Fantastic Caverns in Springfield, Missouri.

-Discovered in 1818, Smallin Civil War Cave features a breathtaking ten-story arch leads you into rich human history and rare cave life.
-Guests will often see the rare bristly cave crayfish, endangered blind cave salamanders, and various species of bats!
-The cave is open year-round for guided, half-mile walking tours tours and is accessible to strollers, wheelchairs and mobility scooters.
+Discovered in 1818, Smallin Civil War Cave features a breathtaking 10-story arch that leads you into rich human history and rare cave life.
+Guests will often see the rare bristly cave crayfish, endangered blind cave salamanders and various species of bats!
+The cave is open year-round for guided, half-mile walking tours and is accessible to strollers, wheelchairs and mobility scooters.

 Smallin Civil War Cave in Ozark, Missouri.

-A beautiful landscape of glistening crystals awaits at this vertical cave explored using concrete handrails and steps at Talking Rocks Cavern in Branson West.
+A beautiful landscape of glistening crystals awaits in Branson West at Talking Rocks Cavern, a vertical cave that guests can explore using concrete handrails and steps.
 First named Fairy Cave because it looked like “a subterranean fairy land,” the tour showcases mineral deposits and other geological formations that will leave you awestruck and amazed.

 |Release Title||Publish Date|